Senate leaders strike budget deal ahead of shutdown deadline

 “The budget caps agreement includes many Democratic priorities,” Pelosi said in a statement.
 “This morning, we took a measure of our Caucus because the package does nothing to advance bipartisan legislation to protect Dreamers in the House.
 Without a commitment from Speaker Ryan comparable to the commitment from Leader McConnell, this package does not have my support.”

-Even with a broader spending deal, Congress would still have to pass a short-term spending bill by midnight on Thursday because the new agreement doesn’t actually fund the government but creates the top-line spending levels that enables them to write the appropriations bills.
-The proposal gives them until March 22 to do that.
+Even with the agreement, Congress still must pass a short-term spending bill that lasts until March 23 by midnight on Thursday because the new agreement doesn’t actually fund the government, but it creates the top-line spending levels that enables them to write the appropriations bills.

-The support of Democrats in the House is necessary as conservative Republicans are expected to oppose it because of an increase in domestic spending.
-Rep. Mark Meadows, R-N.C., chairman of the conservative House Freedom Caucus, said he’s unlikely to support any spending deal that increases domestic spending.
+Republican senators left a conference lunch where they learned about it praising the defense boost but saying the overall package is much larger than they expected.

-“There’s negotiations going on even at this hour right now on the spending, and I’m afraid that the deal that they’re going to announce, Chuck Schumer will be very happy about that, the Freedom Caucus members won’t,” Meadows said on MSNBC’s “Morning Joe.”
+"I have to read through it because there's a lot in there," Sen. James Lankford, R-Okla., said.

 Sen. Susan Collins, R-Maine, a moderate Republican in the Senate, said she's optimistic.